RAMP KEYS AND

 PARK ATTENDANTS ARE NOT LIFEGUARDS.
 NO LIFEGUARD IS ON DUTY AT THE LAKE ACCESS AREA AT ANY TIME.
 SWIMMING AT THE LAKE ACCESS AREA IS AT YOUR OWN RISK.

 BEACH and COURT HOURS

 The Beach is open from 10 AM through dark, Memorial Day to Labor Day.
 Basketball and tennis courts are open till dark.
 Dark is defined by when the Village street lights come on.

 Permits are required to park at any of our village parks (Pochedley, Point Park and Bungalow Bay).
 This does not include the Lake Access parking lot.
 One parking pass per family will be allowed at no charge.
 Officers will begin ticketing parking violations after Memorial Day weekend if no parking pass is displayed.

 STATE OF OHIO BOATING REGULATIONS

 The State of Ohio requires all boats, canoes, and kayaks be registered.

-In the event that water conditions are not acceptable for July 4 activities, the boat race, and ski show will be rescheduled to other dates.
 Registration information is available at the Natural Resources website, which is www.ohiodnr.com.
 This web site also gives you access to general boating rules and regulations.